devleaks/TouchPortal-X-Plane-UDP/docs/states.md

     ]

 ```

 Note that the value of a dataref as received from X-Plane is always a float.

 The page name will be search in Touch Portal page folder named after `sub-folder` attribute.
-This parameter is optional if all pages are in the root folder for example.
+This parameter is optional if all pages are in the root folder.

 The state type forces the value forwarded to Touch Portal to a given type.
-The value of a state sent to Touch Portal is always a string.
 Valid types are:

  - `int`: No decimal point, no decimal part
  - `float`: With decimal part
- - `bool`: exclusively the word TRUE or FALSE (capital letter).
+ - `bool`: exclusively the word TRUE or FALSE (a string, all capital letters).
- - `boolint`: exclusively the value 0 or 1
+ - `boolint`: exclusively the value 0 or 1 (integer value, no decimal)

+Additional attributes may be added, like "comments" but are ignored.

+# Cheats

-## Cheat
+## Type formatting

-type will aim at providing format information as well.
+Type will aim at providing format information as well.

 Currently